Metric minimizing surfaces revisited: Introduction

 In particular, if $s$ spans a simple closed curve, then $\<\DD\>_s$ is a $\CAT(0)$ disc. \end{thm}

-Note that apart from continuity we did not make any regularity assumptions on the map $s$; in particular, before hand, the space $\<\DD\>_s$ might have wild topology.
+Note that apart from continuity we did not make any regularity assumptions on the map $s$; in particular, beforehand, the space $\<\DD\>_s$ might have wild topology.

 If we remove the condition that the boundary curve is rectifiable, then the space $\<\DD\>_s$ might have points at infinite distance from each other.
-However, our proof shows that all triangles with finite sides in $\<\DD\>_s$ are still thin; in particular each metric component of $\<\DD\>_s$ is a $\CAT(0)$ space.
-So in this case, one could consider $\<\DD\>_s$ as a $\CAT(0)$ space where infinite distances between points are legal.
+However, our proof shows that all triangles with finite sides in $\<\DD\>_s$ are still thin; in particular, each metric component of $\<\DD\>_s$ is a $\CAT(0)$ space.
+So, one could consider $\<\DD\>_s$ as a $\CAT(0)$ space where infinite distances between points are legal.

-The class of metric minimizing discs is huge --- if the ambient space $Y$ is $\CAT(0)$, then one can find a metric minimizing disc $\succcurlyeq$-\emph{below} for any map $s\:\DD\to Y$ such that the metric $(x,y)\mapsto\<x,y\>_s$ is continuous (this can be proves by applying ultralimit+projection construction described below).
-Metric minimizing discs include many well-studied maps from $\DD$ to metric spaces.
-The ruled discs considered by Alexandrov \cite{A} are evidently metric minimizing since one cannot shorten a geodesic.
-In addition, harmonic maps in the sense of Korevaar--Schoen \cite{KS} from the disc to $\CAT(0)$ spaces are metric minimizing.
+The class of metric-minimizing discs is huge --- if the ambient space $Y$ is $\CAT(0)$, then one can find a metric-minimizing disc $\succcurlyeq$-\emph{below} for any map $s\:\DD\zz\to Y$ such that the metric $(x,y)\mapsto\<x,y\>_s$ is continuous (it is an application of the ultralimit+projection construction described below).
+Metric-minimizing discs include many well-studied maps from $\DD$ to metric spaces.
+The ruled discs considered by Alexandrov \cite{A} are evidently metric-minimizing since one cannot shorten a geodesic.
+In addition, harmonic maps in the sense of Korevaar--Schoen \cite{KS} from the disc to $\CAT(0)$ spaces are metric-minimizing.
 Indeed, harmonic discs are solutions to the Dirichlet problem; that is energy minimizing fillings of given loops.
 Since the Korevaar--Schoen energy is convex, such solutions are unique.
 But decreasing the intrinsic metric will only decrease the energy of the corresponding map.
-As a consequence, minimal discs in the sense of Lytchak--Wenger \cite{LW} are metric minimizing; these are Douglas--Rado solutions to the Plateau problem and therefore harmonic.
+As a consequence, minimal discs in the sense of Lytchak--Wenger \cite{LW} are metric-minimizing; these are Douglas--Rado solutions to the Plateau problem and therefore harmonic.